Tithes & Alms

 Definition:

-• As Peter testifies, it is your behavior that will win over an unbeliever if they do not believe the law and the testimony, because they will see your pure behavior and demonstration of the Spirit [I Cor 2:4-5] and be convinced of the power of Alahayim because the unity of your household in obedience unto your Husband is the true image of the Alahayim, as we will learn from the testimonies of the Holy Spirit.
+As Peter testifies, it is your behavior that will win over an unbeliever (whether its your own husband or someone else) if they do not believe the Gospel, the Law and the Testimony, because they will see your pure behavior and demonstration of the Spirit [I Cor 2:4-5] and be convinced of the power of Alahayim through Lord Yache.
+If your husband is a believer, the unity of your household in obedience unto your Husband in everything is the true image of the Alahayim, as we will learn from the testimonies of the Holy Spirit, which will convert unbelievers in the world as well.

-• A meek and quiet woman who submits to her Head of household is mighty in the faith and of great price unto Alahayim because she can convert unbelievers.
+A meek and quiet woman who submits to her head of household in reverence is mighty in the faith and of great price unto Alahayim because she can convert unbelievers;

 Sir 36:23